Eight-string bass guitar: 8-string bass guitars

 The eight-string bass guitar was invented by electrical engineer and musician Eric Krackow, who had played with Al Kooper's early band, The Aristo-Cats, in the late 1950s and early 1960s.
-It bothered Eric that 50% of the quartet would be tied up with the guitar doubling the bass line while playing tunes like Jimi Hendrix's "Manic Depression".
+It bothered Eric that 50% of the quartet would be tied up with the guitar doubling the bass line.
 Eric, finding it too awkward to play the unison octaves himself on complex songs, remembered the 12-string guitar principle and made a prototype eight-string bass from a modified four-string bass.
 The bass was strung with paired, octaved strings, similar to those of a regular 12-string guitar.

 In 1967, Eric and business partner Steve Wittels brought it to Sid Hack of Univox, the company that imported Hagström guitars.
 Hack liked the idea, and ordered a trial run of 500 units.
 The success of that test run resulted in further production and sales.
 From 1967 through 1969, Hagstrom made 2,249 eight-string basses.